On-device Training: A First Overview on Existing Systems: Overview of Existing Systems

 \section{Overview of Existing Systems}

-We survey the following systems for on-device training: POET~\cite{patil2022poet}, Mandheling~\cite{Mandheling}, MiniLearn~\cite{minilearn}, Melon~\cite{Melon}, SAGE~\cite{Sage}, TinyOL~\cite{ren2021tinyol}, TinyTL~\cite{cai2020tinytl}, TTE~\cite{lin2022device}, and MDLdroidLite~\cite{zhang2020mdldroidlite}.
-We observe that most systems' design follow one of two paradigms: the one-stage paradigm and the two-stage paradigm.
-The one-stage paradigm systems apply various optimization techniques, such as pruning and quantization, to perform model training.
-Unlike the one-stage paradigm, the two-paradigm has an additional preparation stage, where systems prepare the computing graph and generate the training plan before performing model training.
+We survey the following systems for on-device training: POET~\cite{patil2022poet}, Mandheling~\cite{Mandheling}, MiniLearn~\cite{minilearn}, Melon~\cite{Melon}, Sage~\cite{Sage}, TinyTL~\cite{cai2020tinytl}, TTE~\cite{lin2022device}, ElasticTrainer~\cite{huang2023elastictrainer}, MDLdroidLite~\cite{zhang2020mdldroidlite}, LifeLearner~\cite{kwon2023lifelearner}, and zTT~\cite{kim2021ztt}.
+In summary, existing systems operate within four paradigms: one-stage, two-stage, continual learning, and reinforcement learning paradigms.
+Firstly, the one-stage paradigm systems apply various optimization techniques, such as pruning~\cite{molchanov2016pruning} and quantization~\cite{jacob2018quantization}, to perform model training.
+Secondly, unlike the one-stage paradigm, the two-stage paradigm has an additional preparation stage, where systems prepare the computing graph and generate the training plan before performing model training.
 The plan schedules when and how to use specific techniques during training.
-Only MDLdroidLite follows a different paradigm, as discussed in Section~\ref{subsec:MDLdroidLite}.
+Thirdly, continual learning-based systems enable Deep Neural Network (DNN) models to learn new tasks throughout their lifetime.
+MDLdroidLite and LifeLearner are two continual learning-based systems that apply continuous growth and memory replay techniques to facilitate on-device training, respectively.
+Details are introduced in Section~\ref{subsec:MDLdroidLite}.
+Another system, Miro~\cite{ma2023cost}, also applies continual learning to enable on-device training.
+However, the authors only evaluate the feasibility of the system on NVIDIA Jetson platforms (NVIDIA Jetson TX2 and NVIDIA Jetson Xavier NX).
+Therefore, this survey only provides a brief summary of Miro.
+Fourthly, zTT employs reinforcement learning to enable on-device training.
+The system focuses on learning-based Dynamic Voltage and Frequency Scaling (DVFS) without thermal throttling for mobile devices to dynamically adjust CPU and GPU voltage-frequency levels during runtime, which effectively manages heat generation and power consumption.
+This approach aims to strike a balance between energy efficiency and performance.

-In addition, we also survey the zero thermal throttling (zTT) work by Kim et al.~\cite{kim2021ztt}. zTT is a system that applies on-device learning on Dynamic voltage and frequency scaling (DVFS) techniques for mobile devices.
-DVFS techniques adjust CPU and GPU voltage-frequency levels at run-time to reduce heat generation and power consumption, which helps to balance energy efficiency and performance.
+This section begins by providing an overview of relevant review papers on on-device training.
+It then delves into the distinction between on-device training and general acceleration techniques for DNN training.
+Furthermore, it provides an overview of the devices targeted by existing systems.
+Finally, the section outlines the key design choices adopted by these systems.